MarcusVinix/MarcusVinix/README.md

 ***

+- :man_astronaut I’m currently learning  Software Engeneering at [42 São Paulo](https://www.42sp.org.br/)

 <!--
 **MarcusVinix/MarcusVinix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Software Engeneering at [42 São Paulo](https://www.42sp.org.br/)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...